UCI-Chenli-teaching/PeterDB-template/README.md

 ### Project Instruction

-- Implement the remaining RecordBasedFileManager(RBFM) and RelationManager(RM) components.
+- Implement the IndexManager(IX) component.
 Write your implementation in the corresponding .cc files under `src` directory.

 - DO NOT change the pre-defined APIs (classes, functions, methods) in the given .h files.
 If you think some changes are really necessary, please contact us first.